- Schizotypal personality disorder is a mental health condition marked by a sufferer’s inability to relate or connect with others.

 Individuals who suffer from this disorder don’t typically seek treatment for the personality disorder features but rather the associated symptoms of anxiety or depression.
 Nonetheless, they do have a few treatment options:

-1. Psychotherapy: This form of therapy, otherwise know as talk therapy, may help individuals with schizotypal personality disorder trust others more easily and readily.
+1. Psychotherapy: This form of therapy, otherwise known as talk therapy, may help individuals with schizotypal personality disorder trust others more easily and readily.
 It may involve:

 - Cognitive-behavioral therapy, which works to identify and fix distorted thought patterns.